-Our Cardiology Service cares for patients with heart conditions including those that were present at birth (congenital), those that develop with age, or those that cause disturbances in the regular beating of the heart (rhythm disturbances, dysrhythmias).
+Our Cardiology Service cares for patients with heart conditions including those that were present at birth (congenital), those that develop with age (acquired), or those that cause disturbances in the regular beating of the heart (rhythm disturbances, arrhythmias or dysrhythmias).
 The majority of these conditions can be diagnosed by performing an ultrasound of the heart (echocardiography), electrocardiography (ECG) and radiographic evaluation of the cardio-respiratory system (chest x-rays).
-Treatment of heart conditions is provided either by medication or by performing interventional procedures called catheter interventions.
+Treatment of heart conditions is provided either by medication or by performing “key-hole” interventional procedures called catheter interventions.

 At The Ralph, our Cardiology Service provides investigation and management for all types of congenital and acquired canine and feline heart diseases.
 These include but are not limited to: